 She was lucky in some ways.

-Jane refused to let Daria wander alone through the darkened streets of Labor Town, and insisted on her staying the night.
+Jane refused to let Daria wander alone through the darkened streets of Labor Town and insisted on her staying the night.
 The two girls retreated up to the apartment.
-Daria refused to let Jane give her the makeshift bed, so she sat on the narrow bench and leaned against the rough wall.
+Daria, for her part, refused to let Jane give her the makeshift bed, so she sat on the narrow bench and leaned against the rough wall.
 Not an easy position to sleep in, but she'd had worse on the long boat ride to Morrowind.

 She woke up to a sliver of dawn's light, reddened by a fresh plume of smoke from Red Mountain.
 A hint of brimstone in the morning air stung her nostrils and made her eyes water.
 Behind her, Jane yawned.